Best Currency Brokers Compared & Reviewed

 ⚠️ FCA Regulation

-n the UK, all currency brokers must be FCA-regulated.
+In the UK, all currency brokers must be FCA-authorised.
 The Financial Conduct Authority (FCA) ensures brokers are well-capitalized, treat customers fairly, and maintain robust compliance systems.
-Good Money Guide only recommends FCA-regulated brokers, where your funds are protected by the FSCS (Financial Services Compensation Scheme).
+Good Money Guide only recommends FCA-authorised currency brokers.

-Which UK Currency Broker Offers The Best Exchange Rates?
+Which UK Currency Broker Offers the Best Exchange Rates?

 You can use our currency quote request tool to see which currency broker is currently offering the best exchange rates.